micknice/drum-sample-classifier/README.md

 # limitations and known problems.
 -currently the featurizer bumps into memory limits when performing FFT on files above ~220kb.
-Dont use files above this size in training or tests sets.
+Dont use files above this size in training or test sets.
 -possibly problems when trying to read in files which contain unicode characters, inconsistent, unconfirmed.